Beiseker: Infrastructure

 Beiseker Community School is located in the village, and was first opened in 1914.
 It is part of the Rocky View Schools system, and teaches from kindergarten to grade 12.

 The village is also home to Baptist, Catholic and Anglican congregations.
 As Beiseker is at the intersection of three provincial highways, and hosts a campground and motel, it is a popular stop for campers and other travelers coming to and from Saskatoon and Drumheller.
 There is also a small airport which serves the community, located a five kilometres east of town along Alberta Highway 9.

 Economy

 Beiseker currently serves as a centre for local agricultural services including fertilizer, seed cleaning, and soil testing.
-There is a local UFA outlet, and a Canadian Malting Co. grain elevator serving farmers in the area.
+There is a local UFA outlet, a Richardson International facility, and a Canadian Malting Co. grain elevator serving farmers in the area.
 Local industries serve the oilpatch, and there are many sites extracting natural gas in the immediate area surrounding Beiseker, as well as several major pipelines.

-Beiseker also has a number of small businesses on its main street offering a variety of services, including a local credit union, grocery store, pharmacist and hair dressers, as well as several small restaurants.
+Beiseker also has a number of small businesses on its main street (6 Street) offering a variety of services, including a local credit union, grocery store, pharmacist and hair dressers, as well as several small restaurants.

 The Canadian office of Lampson International, a large international company specializing in construction cranes, is based in Beiseker.